georgeflanagin/parsec4/README.md

 - Provided more natural English grammar for He Tao's comments.
 His comments are often included *in situ*, with additional comments by me.
-New comments are marked with a preceding and following group of three # characters, and the original docstrings use triple single quotes rather than triple double quotes.
+New comments are marked with a preceding and following group, `###`, and the original docstrings use triple single quotes rather than triple double quotes.

 - Revised for modern Python; no longer compatible with Python 2.
-This version requires Python 3.8
+This version requires Python 3.8.
+Where practical, f-strings are used for formatting, and the walrus operator (`:=`) makes an appearance here and there.

 - Inserted type hints.